Community Justice Assistance Division

 - Programs for the Mentally Impaired This mental health initiative provides intensive case management, treatment referral and resource linkage to either divert the mentally impaired offender from the criminal justice system, or to provide sufficient supportive services to minimize the risk of revocation.

 - Sex Offender Surveillance and Treatment This intensive supervision requires mandated registration and reporting, and also requires treatment by licensed therapists to reduce the risk of recidivism.

 - Restitution Programs Restitution is required of nearly every person under community supervision.
 The supervisee repays and restores society and/or the victim by monetary payment and/or community service work without pay.
 Hundreds of thousands of hours of community service are accomplished each year in Texas, restoring communities and contributing the equivalent of millions of dollars of service.
 In addition, each county collects court-ordered monetary restitution.

 - Batterers Intervention and Prevention Programs (BIPP) These are operated by nonprofit organizations that provide, on a local basis to batterers referred by the courts for treatment, treatment and educational services designed to help the batterers stop abusive behavior.
 TDCJ-CJAD works in collaboration with the Texas Council on Family Violence (TCFV) and has established minimum guidelines for programs to receive funding.

 Victim Services Programs

 Victim Services Programs These programs provide notification and information to victims of offenders on community supervision.
-(Information regarding services for victims is available from the TDCJ-CJAD coordinator for Victim Services, or you may visit the Victim Services Division page.)
+(Information regarding services for victims is available from the TDCJ-CJAD coordinator for Victim Services.

 For details on specific rehabilitation programs, contact your local community supervision and corrections department.